magmax/python-readchar/README.rst

    pip install readchar

-The `readchar` library is compatible with python 2.6, 2.7, 3.2 and 3.3.
+The :code:`readchar` library is compatible with python 2.6, 2.7, 3.2 and 3.3.

 Usage
 -----